MCP Integration: Streamlining Multi-Repo Development

 Why This Matters for Your Team

 MCP eliminates the context-hunting that kills team momentum.
-When shared libraries, commit history, and architectural decisions flow through one endpoint, developers stop spending most of their time searching and start building.
+When shared libraries, commit history, and architectural decisions flow through one endpoint, developers stop searching and start building.

 Ready to see how unified context transforms multi-repository development?
 Try Augment Code and experience what happens when AI understands your entire codebase, not just the file you're looking at.